vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 ![](images/2.png)

-3. Create your deployment,  a deployment includes Elasticsearch, kibana, and other elastic stack features
+3. Create your deployment.
+A deployment includes Elasticsearch, Kibana, and other elastic stack features
 ![](images/3.png)

 - Name your deployment.